AdaCore/spark2014/docs/lrm/source/packages.rst

 2. The hidden state of a package P consists of:

-   * any variables, or *constants with variable inputs*, declared immediately in the private part or body of P; and
+   * any variables, stand-alone constants of named access-to-variable type, or *constants with variable inputs*, declared immediately in the private part or body of P; and

    * the visible state of any packages declared immediately within the private part or body of P.